dtomsig/QC-Cheat/README.md

 3. After compiling, a inject.dll will appear in the build folder.
 Use extreme injector (use the close program after injection option to avoid QC anti-cheat).

+4. Fire key must be set to num2 in game.

 <br />
 Currently, the wallhack uses Direct X hooking.
 I got the source from unknowncheats (nSeven) and have upgraded it (chams.cpp).
 The aimbot is color hitscan using opencv.
 Currently, the aimbot uses an average to find a target.
 So it really only works well for one target.
 I have tested blob detection.
 That works better and I will